The Last Escape (1970 film)

-The Last Escape, also known as O.S.S., is a 1970 American-West German international co-production war film directed by Walter Grauman and starring Stuart Whitman, John Collin and Martin Jarvis.
+The Last Escape, also known as O.S.S., is a 1970 war film directed by Walter Grauman and starring Stuart Whitman, John Collin and Martin Jarvis.
 It was filmed by Oakmont Productions for Mirisch Productions near Munich in 1968 but not released until 1970.

 Interiors were shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art director Rolf Zehetbauer.

 Plot

 During the Second World War, American Captain Lee Mitchell (Stuart Whitman) and a group of British commandos attempt to locate and kidnap the leading German rocket scientist Dr. Von Heinken (Pinkas Braun).
 Along the way they are chased by SS and Soviet forces who were also after him.

 Cast

 Novelization

 A paperback novelization of the screenplay was written by the ubiquitous and popular pulpsmith, Michael Avallone, under the publisher's "house" (shared) pseudonym, "Max Walker."
 (Contrary to any other assertion, this is the only time Avallone's work was published under the Walker by-line.)
 The publisher was Popular Library and the cover price was 60¢.